convertigo/convertigo-doc/programming-guide/convertigo-mobile-builder/index.md

 ## Data binding

-Data binding makes mobile applications able to display data from the backend services.
+Data binding makes applications able to display data from the backend services.
 With Convertigo this is done by a simple Drag & Drop!
-One of the most powerful features of Convertigo Mobile builder RMAD is the Automatic Databinding.
+One of the most powerful features of {{site.data.strings.product_name}} RMAD is the Automatic Databinding.
 Data can be linked inbound and outbound without writing any line of code!
-This can be done by using the “Mobile Picker” tool.
+This can be done by using the NGX Picker” tool.
 This picker displays all the Sequences, FullSync databases, Iterator directives and Forms available for your project and for each of them the data model returned.
-Drag & dropping one of the model fields to a Mobile component will automatically bind it to the data.
+Drag & dropping one of the model fields to a component will automatically bind it to the data.

 {% include image.html file="man_img/photo-1.png" url="images/man_img/photo-1.png" max-width="400" %}